 All the issues that impact a community are connected in some way.
 President John F. Kennedy used the slogan, “A rising tide lifts all boats”.
 It takes strong leadership and vision to find the connectivity in the issues that keeps a community strong and healthy.
-These are some of the core issues in Donelson.
 I will continue to lead by example and do so with passion and strong dedication.

 Looking back, I recall spending a great deal of time thinking about what the core values of my 2015 campaign for District 15 Council Member should be.
 “The Soul of a City Lies in the Hearts of the People” is a phrase that went through my mind while reading one of the first articles that put Nashville in a national spotlight.
 It was from January 2013, written by Kim Severson of the New York Times, titled “Nashville’s Latest Big Hit Could Be the City Itself”.
 It is very well written and made me think a lot about our city from a big-picture perspective in terms of where we were, are, and going.

 New York Times (January 8, 2013) – Nashville Takes Its Turn in the Spotlight (http://www.nytimes.com/2013/01/09/us/nashville-takes-its-turn-in-the-spotlight.html)

 This line resonated with me: “But to be a truly great city, some skeptics argue, it has to be a place that tends to its residents first and tourists second.”
 Our neighborhoods are changing and growing and where the soul of our city truly is.
 We are well known as a friendly and hospitable city and it’s the people who have created that atmosphere and made this city great.
 We have come to a point where greater intention and proactive measure to continue being a friendly and hospitable city needs to occur.

 I stand by the theme of my 2015 campaign as I continue my community service into 2023.